hackclub/hackclub/workshops/drawing_shapes_workshop/README.md

     itemNum = 0
 ```
 - The itemNum and maxItem are made global so we can use them.
-- Increment the itemNum and if greater than the maxItem amount, then go back to 0.
+- Increment the itemNum and if greater than or equal to the maxItem amount, go back to 0.
-- Even though we are not using the parameters, we need them for our screen clcik function later.
+- Even though we are not using the parameters, they are required for our screen click function later.

 ## Drawing Shapes
 Here is the functionality to draw the current shape.